facebook/flow/src/parser/README.md

 ## Building the Flow Parser

 Building the Flow Parser requires OCaml.
-Compiling to JavaScript requires js_of_ocaml.
+Compiling to JavaScript requires js_of_ocaml >= 2.8.

 ### Initial set up